GBlanch/GCP-Uber-Data-Engineering-project/README.md

 Once the dataframes are deployed into our data warehouse, we are going to code in `SQL` to fetch the tables we requiere.
 Likewise, we will elaborate the queries to select the information we want to display in the final dashboards.

-We will also employ some `bash` code mostly to install some depencencies in our `Virtual Machine` and to run some commands from within.
+We will also employ some `bash` commands mostly to install some depencencies in our `Virtual Machine` and to run some commands from within as well.

 ### Services